encouraged for our Annual General Meetings

-Our system of corporate governance provides the basis for the responsible management and control of Deutsche Bank, with a focus on sustainable value creation.
-It has four key elements: good relations with shareholders, effective cooperation between the Management Board and Supervisory Board, a performance-based compensation system with a sustainable and long-term focus, as well as transparent and timely reporting.
+Deutsche Bank’s system of corporate governance provides the basis for the responsible management and control of the bank, with a focus on sustainable value creation.
+It has five key elements: effective decision-making on the basis of appropriate information, good relations with shareholders, effective cooperation between the Management Board and Supervisory Board, a performance-based compensation system with a sustainable and long-term focus, as well as transparent and timely reporting.

 Declaration of Conformity

-Our detailed , along with the Declaration of Conformity for 2010 and other documents on our corporate governance, such as the terms of reference for the Management Board, the Supervisory Board and its committees, are available on the .
+Deutsche Bank’s detailed Corporate Governance Report, along with the Corporate Governance Statement for 2013 and other documents on corporate governance, such as the terms of reference for the Management Board, the Supervisory Board and its committees, are available on the .

-We continuously check our system of corporate governance in light of new events, statutory requirements and developments in domestic and international standards, and make the appropriate adjustments.
+Deutsche Bank continually checks its system of corporate governance in light of new events, statutory requirements and domestic and international standards, and makes the appropriate adjustments.